 The Karunaguha, the ‘home of compassion’ was started in 1963.
 First four decades it worked with hundreds of rural disabled children particularly polio affected.
 It provided shelter, food, education, and medical rehabilitation.
 By the turn of the century the number of polio cases drastically came down, thanks to polio eradication program.
 From 2009 Karunagruha began to work as an adoption placement centre.
 Child Welfare Committee of state Govt transfers abandoned children in the age group of 1 day to 5 years to the home.
 Children are provided care and protection and placed for adoption after fulfilling all legal requirements.

-We in Melkote over the last three decades have seen the forest around us disappear at a dreadful speed.
+We in Melkote over the last three decades have seen the wilderness around us disappear at a dreadful speed.
 Many native species were lost before we understood our precarious situation.
 Most of the trees disappeared because of the demand for firewood and for timber.
-To meet the increasing demand the government began introducing exotic species like Eucalyptus and Acacia to the area.
-Although the new species helped to meet the demand to some extent, over the last three decades they have taken over the entire area and led to monoculture with little space or scope for native species to survive and reduced ground water level.
-At this context, trust is striving to convert 15 acres of its land into forest that supports rich local flora and fauna under the name of ‘Nene Bana’ (forest of reminiscence) where each saplings are raised by the support of individuals in the name of their loved ones.
+To meet the increasing demand the government began introducing exotic species like Eucalyptus and Acacia.
+Although the new species helped to meet the demand to some extent, over the years they have taken over the entire area and led to monoculture with little space for biodiversity to thrive.
+At this context, trust is striving to convert 10 acres of its land into a grove of native fig trees, which are the major carbon sinks, foremost oxygen producers and foster rich biodiversity.
+The program is named as ‘Nene Bana’ (forest of reminiscence), the landscape that always be remembered by the one who visits.

 JST is cruising valiantly solely due to the unstinted support of friends and well wishers.
 Over the past six decades, this was source of strength and inspiration.
 The commitment to swaraj values has never been compromised even once and on the contrary the resolve has deepened with each passing day.
 It has emerged as a reference point to many new initiatives.
 It has carved a distinct space since it is driven by ideology and not by programs.
 It has cast away a few programs, embarked on a new set of activities in tune with the changing times, but responding from a strong ideological base.
 ST has several dreams to realize its goal of helping to usher in an era of sustainable living and ethical practices.
 Your help and contributions will go a long way in creating a non-violent social order.